AndrewEllis93/Print-Tuning-Guide/README.md

 (If your Z offset seems to vary between prints.)

+- Ensure that everything is tight in your toolhead and across your X extrusion, including the hotend and nozzle.
 - For nozzle endstops:
     - Ensure that your start g-code contains a final z homing **with a hot nozzle** near the end.
         - This ensures that any plastic remaining on the nozzle is squished out of the way, and is less likely to affect your Z offset.